Ramneek82810/Banknote-Fraud-Detector/README.md

 The dataset includes the following features to help with prediction:

-Variance 📐
+-Variance 📐

-Skewness 🎯
+-Skewness 🎯

-Curtosis 🏁
+-Curtosis 🏁

-Entropy 🔥
+-Entropy 🔥

-⚙️ Tools and Technologies
+## ⚙️ Tools and Technologies

-Python 🐍
+-Python 🐍

-Scikit-learn 📚
+-Scikit-learn 📚

-Pandas 🗃️
+-Pandas 🗃️

-NumPy ➗
+-NumPy ➗

-Matplotlib 📈
+-Matplotlib 📈

-🚀 How to Run the Project
+## 🚀 How to Run the Project
 To run the project locally:

 Clone the repository to your local machine.